Rahul23ship/professional_growth/readme.md

 This repository tracks my progress to become a professional.
 I'll log my progress, reflections and completed weekly goals here.

 ## Purpose/Vision
-This repository will be tracking my progress and will be including tasks that I have to do in this journey.
-I want to leave my bad habits about doing things the easy way and to improve my skills along with it.
+This repository will track my progress and include tasks that I complete throughout this journey.
+I want to leave my bad habits of doing things the easy way and to improve my skills along with it.
 "I am undertaking this journey to overcome imposter syndrome and build confidence in professional work.”

 ## Weekly Tracker Structure
 This journey will be containing challenges for me divided into weeks.
-There are 12 weeks that will contain differents tasks that I have to complete within the week.
+There are 12 weeks that will contain different tasks that I have to complete within the week.
 To track and mark those tasks I have also created various week.md files that will be in the folder named 'weeks'.
 The Weeks are organised in a proper way:
     |WEEK  | FOCUS  |
     |------|--------|